LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ## Options Considered

 List what you actually evaluated.
-For each option, include enough to understand why it was or was not chosen.
+For each option, include enough detail to understand why it was or was not chosen.

 The point here is to show the work.
 An ADR where only one option is listed is not an ADR, it is a justification.
 You need the alternatives to demonstrate that the decision was not made arbitrarily, and to explain why the rejected options were not good enough.